oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Additional quality metrics (completeness, sharability, structure, extensibility, etc.) are discussed in [Section&nbsp;3](#3-creating-information-models-with-jadn).

+### 1.1.5 Information Modeling Languages

+[[YTLee](#ytlee)] describes an IM language as follows:

+> "An information modeling language is a formal syntax that
+> allows users to capture data semantics and constraints."

+and defines their importance:

+> "Formal information modeling languages that describe
+> information requirements unambiguously is an enabling
+> technology that facilitates the development of a large scale,
+> networked, computer environment that behaves consistently and
+> correctly."

+ _Report from IoT Semantic Interoperability Workshop 2016_ [[RFC 8477](#rfc8477)] describes a lack of consistency across Standards Developing Organizations (SDOs) in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.
+The JADN information modeling language is intended to address that gap.
+Abstract Syntax Notation One [[ASN.1](#asn1)] is another example of an abstract schema language.

+JADN is a syntax-independent schema language, based on Unified Modeling Language (UML) datatypes.
+JADN is designed to work with common Internet data formats (JSON, XML, CBOR), providing a schema to support them.
+JADN is also graph-oriented to align with the web and database design practices, with options to identify primary and foreign keys, including web URLs..

+JADN's native format is structured JSON, and a broad variety of tools exist for creating and manipulating information in JSON format.

+ - a JADN schema is structured data that can be generated and transformed programmatically
+ - JADN schemas employ a simple, regular structure (every type definition has the same five fields)

+​ASN.1 is a formal notation used for describing data transmitted by telecommunications protocols, regardless of language implementation and physical representation of these data, whatever the application, whether complex or very simple.
+The notation provides a certain number of pre-defined basic types, and makes it possible to define constructed types.
+Subtyping constraints can be also applied on any ASN.1 type in order to restrict its set of values.
+Data described in ASN.1 is serialized and deserialized based on set of encoding rules, which are defined for a broad variety of formats including the Basic Encoding Rules (BER) and similar, which are closely associated with ASN.1, as well as less closely tied standards such as XML and JSON.

+Other languages have been used for information modeling, although that is not their primary purposes.
+Some examples are Unified Modeling Language [[UML](#uml)], and Integration DEFinition for information modeling [[IDEF1X](#idef1x)].

 ## 1.2 Terminology

 This CN uses the definitions contained in the [[JADN